Todd Dodge: Return to high school coaching

+In January 2012, Pittsburgh's head football coach Todd Graham left to become the head coach at Arizona State.
+Dodge was not retained by Pitt after the coaching change, and decided to move back to the Texas high school coaching ranks, taking over as head coach at Marble Falls High School.

-In 2014, Dodge move on to powerhouse Austin Westlake High School in Eanes Independent School District.
-He won State Championships in the 6A division in the 2019, 2020 and 2021 seasons, becoming the first Texas high school football coach to win 3-straight championships with 2 different schools.
+In 2014, Dodge left Marble Falls to take over the program at football powerhouse Austin Westlake High School in Eanes Independent School District.
+Dodge took the Westlake Chapparrals to the State Championship game in 2015 but lost to Galena Park North Shore 21–14 in overtime.
+He took the Lone Star Gridiron Class 6A Coach of the Year honors for the season.
+He went on to win State Championships in the 6A division in the 2019, 2020 and 2021 seasons, becoming the first Texas high school football coach to win 3-straight championships with 2 different schools.
 He announced after the 2020 season that he will be retiring from high school football coaching after the 2021 season.

+The 2020 UIL 6A Division 1 state championship game marked the end of a strange season already marred by the COVID-19 pandemic.
+Things got even weirder with Westlake matched against Southlake Carroll, one of Dodge's previous teams, coached by his son, Riley Dodge.
+Westlake prevailed, 52–34, in the father-son coaching matchup, finishing the season as state champs at 14–0.

+In January 2024, Dodge came out of retirement to take the head coaching job at Lovejoy High School in Lucas, Texas.

 Personal life

 Dodge is married to Elizabeth Neptune, daughter of Ebbie Neptune, longtime athletic director and football coach at Westlake High School of Austin, Texas.
 The couple have a son, Riley Dodge, who played wide receiver and quarterback at North Texas, and a daughter, Molly.

 In 1985, while finishing up his degree at Texas, Dodge was badly injured in a fire.
 While working as an electric meter technician for the city of Austin, his equipment overloaded and exploded.
 The fire left 2nd and 3rd degree burns on his hands, arms and face and nearly cost him some of his fingers.